 Wash the column by eluting with 20 mL of HEPES buffer 2 and discard the output flow of the column.

-Close the tap once the dead volume of solvent above the column is minimized (<100 µL) but sufficient to avoid any drying of the silica.
+Close the tap once the dead volume of solvent above the column is minimized (<100 µL) but sufficient to avoid any drying of the cross-linked dextran.

 Place the freshly extruded LUVs (yellow) on the column and let them enter into the cross-linked dextran gel.